dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 1. Clone https://github.com/dotnet/roslyn
 2. Run the "Developer Command Prompt for VS2015" from your start menu.
+3. Navigate to the directory of your Git clone.
-3. Run `Restore.cmd` in the command prompt to restore NuGet packages.
+4. Run `Restore.cmd` in the command prompt to restore NuGet packages.
-4. Due to [Issue #5876](https://github.com/dotnet/roslyn/issues/5876), you should build on the command line before opening in Visual Studio.
+5. Due to [Issue #5876](https://github.com/dotnet/roslyn/issues/5876), you should build on the command line before opening in Visual Studio.
 Run `msbuild /v:m /m Roslyn.sln`
-5. Open _Roslyn.sln_
+6. Open _Roslyn.sln_

 # Running Tests

 Tests cannot be run via Test Explorer due to some Visual Studio limitations.

 1. Run the "Developer Command Prompt for VS2015" from your start menu.
+2. Navigate to the directory of your Git clone.
-2. Run `msbuild /v:m /m BuildAndTest.proj` in the command prompt.
+3. Run `msbuild /v:m /m BuildAndTest.proj` in the command prompt.

 To debug through tests, you can right click the test project that contains your tests and choose **Set as Startup Project**.
 Then press F5.
 This will run the